TESLA'S SUPPOSED CRACKPOTISM - Bill B.

 gigantic mistake.
 He still insisted until his death that the Wright

-Brothers were liars and frauds (and as a result, the Smithsonian displayed
+Brothers were liars and frauds (and as a result, the Smithsonian refused

-no Wright Flyer until after Langley had died.
-Instead the Wrights donated
+Wright Flyer until after director Langley had died.
+Instead the Wrights

 the last surviving Flyer to a museum in Britain.)
 Such is the insanity